z3h4/useful-commands/HTML & CSS/css.md

 # CSS

-- CSS (Cascading Stylesheets) are used for styling web pages.
+- CSS (Cascading Style Sheets) are used for styling web pages.
 - CSS is all about aesthetics and visual effects.
 - With CSS we can also create beautiful animations.